Last year at Christmas time, I spent two weeks at my in-laws’ dairy farm in Wisconsin.

 “Look!
 The virgin will conceive a child!
 She will give birth to a son, and they will call him Immanuel, which means ‘God is with us.'”
 Matthew 1:23

-Watch Britney’s Christmas worship music videos O Holy Night and O Come O Come Emmanuel and to receive two free Christmas worship song downloads, CLICK HERE
+Watch Britney’s Christmas worship music videos O Holy Night, O Come O Come Emmanuel, Heavenly Hosts and to receive two free Christmas worship song downloads, CLICK HERE

 INVEST IN YOUR GOD-GIVEN GIFTS AND SPIRITUAL GROWTH